Voters ‘have the final word’ in protecting abortion rights, Biden says - NewsBreak

 Biden would have more to say about the decision “in the weeks to come,” he said.

-The post Voters ‘have the final word’ in protecting abortion rights, Biden says appeared first on Oregon Capital Chronicle .
+The post Voters ‘have the final word’ in protecting abortion rights, Biden says appeared first on Iowa Capital Dispatch .

 Comments / 0